GoogleCloudPlatform/java-docs-samples/appengine-java11-bundled-services/README.md

 [cloud-console]: https://console.cloud.google.com/

-## Difference between App Engine Java8 and Java11 Bundled Services
+## Development differences between App Engine Java8 and Java11 Bundled Services

 The only difference between a Java8 application and a Java11 application is in the `appengine-web.xml` file where you need to define the Java11 runtime and declare you need the App Engine APIs: